adshares/adshares-docs/protocol2/definitions/index.rst

 Ad Pay Module
 ^^^^^^^^^^^^^
-A module integrated with an instance of :ref:`Demand-Side Platform <protocol-definitions-dsp>`, or operating as an external service for :ref:`Demand-Side Platform <protocol-definitions-dsp>`, containing business logic whose role is to manage the :ref:`Advertiser <protocol-definitions-advertiser>`'s finances, while minimizing the :ref:`Advertiser <protocol-definitions-advertiser>`'s cost.
+A module integrated with an instance of :ref:`Demand-Side Platform <protocol-definitions-dsp>`, or operating as an external service for :ref:`Demand-Side Platform <protocol-definitions-dsp>`, containing business logic whose role is to manage the :ref:`Advertiser <protocol-definitions-advertiser>`'s finances, while optimizing the :ref:`Advertiser <protocol-definitions-advertiser>`'s cost.

 .. note::
     :ref:`Demand-Side Platform <protocol-definitions-dsp>` and :ref:`Demand-Side Agent <protocol-definitions-dsa>` are free to communicate in any way they choose,